 Did your AirPods Pro fail Apple's ear seal test?
-Here's the fix
+Here's the fix.

 - Don't use sharp objects or abrasive materials to clean your AirPods or AirPods Pro.

 Of the suggestions below, I've found the most success by cleaning the speaker meshes.
-Unfortunately, ear wax builds up on the earbuds and can affect the seal.
+But unfortunately, ear wax builds up on the earbuds and can affect the seal.

 Reset and repeat

 Are you still having problems?
-You can reset your AirPods and see if that helps.
+You can troubleshoot and reset your AirPods and see if that helps.

 As a last resort, you can contact Apple Support and ask about getting a new pair under the one-year limited warranty.
 Be sure to follow the previous suggestions first before contacting Apple.
 The support representative will want to know which troubleshooting tips you've tried before offering a return and replacement.